Icebane1331/CyberSecurity_MK/Homework_week_11/SubmissionFile.md

     Answer:

         A couple of mitigations could be applied here.
 The IP address of the attacker can be outright blocked to prevent access to the network.
-Training employees not to open zipfiles unless prior knowledge of the file arriving (like conversations with your boss or co-worker and they said they will be sending a file).
-Anti-virus software installed on the network or host comptuer would also be a needed mitigation.
+Training employees not to open zip files unless prior knowledge of the file ahead of time (like conversations with your boss or co-worker and they said they will be sending a file).
+Antivirus software installed on the network or host computer would also be a needed mitigation.

 5. List your third-party references.